SurajGupta/r-source/src/extra/xdr/README.txt

 those in Windows/Sockets.h

-(b) to define ntohl and htonl via assembler code at the head of rpc_stdio.c.
+(b) to define ntohl and htonl via assembler code at the head of xdr_stdio.c.
 This will need to be altered for any other little-endian system; generic code for 32-bit systems is provided.

 (c) to report errors directly rather than to NT services.